lprsrts/homepage/data/memoir/2025-11-12-from-gaussian-to-quantum-uncertainty.md

 ---
 title: From Gaussian to Quantum Uncertainty
-date: 2025-11-12
+date: 2025-11-12T00:00:00.000Z
 slug: 2025-11-12-from-gaussian-to-quantum-uncertainty
-excerpt: the world can’t be described by fixed points because the more you try to pin something down, the more everything else seizes out of existence.
+excerpt: The world can’t be described by fixed points because the more you try to pin something down, the more everything else seizes out of existence.
 ---

 Today I opened Desmos and plotted a function I always found visually satisfying: